 What does it all mean?

 In simple terms, supply chain security (without the cyber bit) means ensuring that the critical components used to develop and deliver goods and services to customers are available when they need to be and are of the right quality.
+To do this it needs to be resilient, and to be resilient it needs to be resistant to disruption and capable of returning to functionality once a disruption has taken place.

 Supply chain cyber security is very similar – it is about ensuring that an organisation’s critical information and business systems are not compromised or disrupted by any third party suppliers.
 It’s a topic of increasing and serious concern for both commercial companies and government organisations.
 They need protection from people like Brian as well as much more sophisticated attackers.
 And this is on top of other concerns such as the stupidity and ignorance of staff in supply chain companies, as well as just bad luck.